Woody Baron

-Woody Baron (born August 8, 1993) is an American professional gridiron football defensive lineman for the BC Lions of the Canadian Football League (CFL).
+Woody Baron (born August 8, 1993) is an American professional football defensive lineman.
+He previously played in the Canadian Football League (CFL).
+He played college football at Virginia Tech.

+Early life

+Baron attended Brentwood Academy.
+As a senior, he received his second straight first-team All-state selection, after tallying 40 tackles (15 for loss) and 8 sacks.

 College career

+Baron accepted a football scholarship from Virginia Tech.
+As a true freshman, he appeared in all 13 games as a backup defensive tackle.
+He collected 8 tackles.

+As a sophomore, he appeared in 12 games with 2 starts, making 7 tackles (one for a loss), and a half sack.

+As a junior, he appeared in all 13 games with 5 starts.
+He registered 28 tackles (8 for loss), 3 sacks, 2 forced fumbles and one fumble recovery.

+As a senior, he started all 14 games, posting 56 tackles, 18.5 tackles for loss (tied for the team lead) and 5.5 sacks.
+He had 6 tackles (4.5 for loss) and 2.5 sacks against the University of Miami.
+He was part of a defense that ranked second among Power Five squads in third-down defense (27.5%), fourth in tackles for loss (113.0) and fifth in opponent completion percentage (50.1%).

-Baron played college football for the Virginia Tech Hokies from 2013 to 2016.
-He played in 52 games, starting in 21 of them, where he had 99 tackles, nine sacks, two forced fumbles, and three fumble recoveries.
+He played in 52 games, starting in 21 of them, where he had 99 tackles (27.5 for loss), 9 sacks, two forced fumbles, and three fumble recoveries.

 Professional career

 Dallas Cowboys

-Baron signed as an undrafted free agent with the Dallas Cowboys in April 2017.
+Baron was signed as an undrafted free agent by the Dallas Cowboys after the 2017 NFL draft on May 2.
 However, he was released at the end of training camp on September 2, 2017.

 Montreal Alouettes

 On March 19, 2018, Baron signed with the Montreal Alouettes.
 He made the team's active roster following training camp and played in his first professional game on June 16, 2018, against the BC Lions, where he had two defensive tackles.
 He played in all 18 regular season games in 2018 where he recorded 28 defensive tackles and four sacks.

 In 2019, Baron again played in all 18 regular season games where he had 27 defensive tackles and one sack.
 He made his post-season debut in the team's East Semi-Final loss to the Edmonton Eskimos where he had two defensive tackles and his first career interception.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.
 He played in all 14 regular season games in the shortened 2021 season where he had 16 defensive tackles and a career-high six sacks.
 He became a free agent upon the expiry of his contract on February 8, 2022.